-The Grease The Groove (GTG) technique has been popularized by the Latvian strength coach Pavel Tsatsouline.
-The method is simple and yet effective for increasing your numbers on bodyweight exercises such as pull-ups, push-ups, dips and more.
+Grease The Groove (GTG) is a training method popularized by the Latvian strength coach Pavel Tsatsouline.
+GTG’s main purpose is to increase your numbers on bodyweight exercises such as pull-ups, push-ups, dips and more.

-1.Choose an exercise you want to excel in.
-Ex: pull-ups
+1.Choose an exercise that you want to excel in. (e.g., pull-ups, push-ups, dips)

-3.Perform 5-8 sets through the day.
-Ex: 5 sets of 2 spaced through out the day.
+3.Perform 5-8 sets throughout the day. (e.g., 5 sets of 2 reps spaced throughout the day)

 5.Continue for no more than 2 months to avoid overtraining.

-In order to avoid overtraining and elbow tendinitis you must rest 2-3 days a week.
-The original program calls for 5 consecutive days of work followed by two days of rest, but training every other day is fine too and will keep you safe.
+To avoid overtraining and elbow tendinitis, you must rest 2-3 days a week.
+The original program calls for 5 consecutive days of work followed by two days of rest.
+Nonetheless, training every other day is fine too and will keep you safe.

-While this technique is also applicable to weightlifting exercise, it’s not practical.
-Most people don’t have home gyms and it’s much easier to find a place to do a set of push-ups or pull-ups.
-Who wants to be chained to a bench press station the whole day?
-Only a mad man…
+This technique is also applicable to weightlifting exercises, but is not practical.
+Most people don’t have home gyms.
+Besides, who wants to be chained to a power cage the whole day?

-In order for GTG training to be effective you have to limit the exercises part of your routine.
+In order for GTG to be effective, you have to limit the exercises in your routine.
 If you are doing pull-ups GTG style, don’t do other exercises for your back that mimic the pull-up motion.
-Otherwise you are risking failure due to distractions and inability to recover from the imposed stress.
+Otherwise, you are risking failure due to distractions and poor recovery.

-The body has a limited capacity and you can only do so much in a day before a forced shutdown happens.
+The body has a limited capacity.
+You can only do so much in a day before a forced shutdown.
 Plan wisely to avoid resistance coming from mother nature.